stupid-savi/node.js-microservice/README.md

 **Instead of passing the entity of tenant in manager creation, we could have done `tenant : tenantId ? {id : tenantId} : undefined`**

 ![alt text](assets/ci-cd.png)

+### To avoid direct push in main branch, to protect main branch = Branch protection rules in github, also can add a github action job when success only merge.